 Childcare is available for all of our babies through Pre-K (2 to 5 y/o).
 Each environment is extensively cleaned before and after each service, and all volunteers have their temperature taken before serving in one of our FC Kids environments.
-Volunteers are also asked to sanitize their hands every 15 minutes.
+Volunteers are also asked to wear a mask and sanitize their hands every 15 minutes.
 We ask that no babies or preschool-age children be brought to the service.
 If you do not want to take your child to one of our babies or preschool environments, then we have our family area set up where you can watch the service together.
 Our goal is to keep your children and all families safe, as well as provide a distraction-free worship experience.
 If you do not feel comfortable taking your baby or preschool-age child to one of our FC Kids environments, then we encourage you to worship with us online from home.

 Kindergarten through 5th grade:

 We are excited to have our normal Kindergarten through 5th-grade programming back as well.
 We are continuing to have an unforgettable and age-appropriate worship experience for them on Sunday mornings.
 Each environment is extensively cleaned before and after each service, and all volunteers have their temperature taken before serving in one of our FC Kids environments.
-Volunteers are also asked to sanitize their hands every 15 minutes.
+Volunteers are also asked to wear a mask and sanitize their hands every 15 minutes.
 K-5 children are welcome to join their parents in the main worship experience as well if the parents feel uncomfortable with taking them to their environments.

 If you volunteer on Sunday mornings, then we have all babies and Pre-K children repeat programming.
 Essentially, they will remain in the same environment throughout the day.
 Elementary age children have a special Vol-Kids space where they can be checked into during the time their parents are serving as well.

 What are you doing to make sure worship environments are safe?